 In the 1960s Jefferson Airplane were an anti-establishment band, pushing boundaries with songs like ‘White Rabbit’, ‘Triad’, and ‘Volunteers’.
 By 1985 they’d morphed into Starship and they were the establishment, singing a corporate rock song about how they’d built this city on rock and roll.
 Bernie Taupin provides incomprehensible lyrics like “Marconi plays the mamba”.
 The attempted inspirational anthem ‘Nothing’s Gonna Stop Us Now’, from 1987’s No Protection, was also in contention for this list.

-#1: Dancing in the Street – David Bowie & Mick Jagger
+#1 Dancing in the Street by David Bowie & Mick Jagger

 Am I wrong about ‘Tainted Love’?
 Am I crazy to think that David Bowie and Mick Jagger recorded the worst song of the decade?
 What did I forget to include?

 I add new blog posts to this website every week.
 Browse the archives or enjoy this random selection:

 Read about the discographies of musical acts from the 1960s to the present day.
 Browse this site's review archives or enjoy these selections: